isomerpages/moe-westviewpri/_our-curriculum/Home Based Learning/General Info.md

 </div>

 # Pupils' Login Time for SLS
 In order to prevent system access issues cause by a high volume of students logging in to SLS simultaneously, we have implemented a staggered access schedule for pupils.
-Students have the option to complete the offline assignment either before or after their assigned staggered access schedule
+Students have the option to complete the offline assignment either before or after their assigned staggered access schedule.

 <table style="text-align:center; vertical-align:middle;">
 <tbody>